cromz22/gpt-oss-chat-ui/README.md

 ## Transcript Workflow

 Pass `--transcript <path>` to continue from a saved conversation.
 The CLI loads the previous messages at startup and will overwrite the file with the latest transcript when you exit cleanly.
-You can also use `/save` at any point to snapshot the conversation to a different file, making it easy to collect sample transcripts (ignored by Git thanks to the `gpt_oss_chat_*.json` pattern).
+You can also use `/save` at any point to snapshot the conversation to a different file; transcripts default to `outputs/`, which Git ignores.
 By default, new transcripts are written under the `outputs/` directory so they remain separate from source files.

 ## Additional Tips